Tibetan Plateau Earthquake Zones… Our journey to the Tibetan Plateau began in Sichuan Province and the city of Chengdu.

-I was traveling with my good friend Jun Quan from Xi’an, who I have known for nearly 14 years and the journey has been something we had been talking about for a long time.
+I was traveling with my good friend Jun Quan from Xi’an, who I have known for nearly 18 years.
+And the journey has been something we had been talking about doing for a long time.

-Jun makes the perfect traveling companion as he speaks excellent English, has a great sense of humor, is very knowledgeable about China and its history plus he has a new 4WD that he wants to use and explore the country!
+Jun makes the perfect traveling companion.
+He speaks excellent English and has a great sense of humor.
+Plus he is very knowledgeable about China and its history and he has a new 4WD that he wants to use to explore the country!

-As we left the freeway, and started the climb up through the mountains and headed for the city of Wenchuan, the smog started to lift and we caught the first signs of the dramatic blue skies and high altitude clouds that help make the Tibetan Plateau so photogenic!
+As we left the freeway and started the climb up through the mountains, headed for the city of Wenchuan, the smog started to lift.
+Soon we caught the first signs of the dramatic blue skies and high altitude clouds that help make the Tibetan Plateau so photogenic!

-Wenchuan is right in one of the main Tibetan Plateau earthquake zones and was the epicenter of the devastating Sichuan Earthquake in May 2008, which measured 8 on the Richter Scale and completely devastated the area – killing over 80,000 people in the process.
+Wenchuan is right in one of the main Tibetan Plateau earthquake zones.
+It was the epicenter of the devastating Sichuan Earthquake in May 2008, which measured 8 on the Richter Scale.
+The area was completely devastated and over 80,000 people were killed in the process.

-The earthquake cut all access in to the area – completely isolating it until two days later when Chinese paratroopers were dropped into the area and the full scale of the disaster become apparent.
+The earthquake cut all access in to the area.
+Completely isolating it until two days later when Chinese paratroopers were dropped in and the full scale of the disaster become apparent.

-There is great residual anger within China about the Sichuan earthquake as many buildings that should have been able to withstand the tremors (according to the building codes they were constructed to), simply collapsed causing great loss of life.
+There is great residual anger within China about the Sichuan earthquake.
+Many buildings that should have been able to withstand the tremors (according to the building codes they were constructed to), simply collapsed causing great loss of life.

-Over 7,000 schoolrooms collapsed in the earthquake, and officially just over 5,000 students died – although many suspect the number was much higher.
+Over 7,000 schoolrooms collapsed in the earthquake.
+Officially just over 5,000 students died – although many suspect the number was much higher.

-The collapses pointed to poor quality materials and dodgy work that are the result of the rampant corruption that plagues China – prompting the Sichuan schools corruption scandal and the prominent Chinese dissident Ai Weiwei used his high profile to force greater transparency from the Chinese government.
+The collapses pointed to poor quality materials and dodgy work.
+Results of the rampant corruption that plagues China.
+It prompted the Sichuan schools corruption scandal and the prominent Chinese dissident Ai Weiwei used his high profile to force greater transparency from the Chinese government.

 I can only begin to imagine what a real earthquake must feel like!